 - The interface between primary and secondary care: Key messages for NHS clinicians and managers

 - Joint letter from NHS England and NHS Improvement

-Members of the national working group and, specifically, NHS England, British Medical Association (BMA) and the National Association for Patient Participation (NAPP), have come together again to produce a patient facing leaflet, so that patients know what they can expect to happen if they are referred by their GP to see a specialist or consultant at a hospital or a community health centre.
-The leaflet has been made available on the NHS Choices website.
+Members of the national working group and, specifically, NHS England, British Medical Association (BMA) and the National Association for Patient Participation (NAPP), have come together again to produce a print ready patient facing leaflet (colour) and patient leaflet (black and white), so that patients know what they can expect to happen if they are referred by their GP to see a specialist or consultant at a hospital or a community health centre.
+The leaflets have been made available on the NHS Choices website.

 A Task and Finish Group, chaired by Dr Keith Ridge CBE, Chief Pharmaceutical Officer for England, came together to look at some of the issues around prescribing across the interface.
 This group have developed revised national guidance on responsibilities for prescribing between primary and secondary/tertiary care (the previous guidance (EL (91) 127) had last been published in 1991).
 This person-centred guidance aims to provide clarity on the responsibilities of all professionals involved in commissioning and prescribing across primary, secondary and tertiary care, and to provide support in developing shared care agreements and in the transfer of care.